-Unaudited Interim Financial Information-The accompanying balance sheet as of June 30, 2015, the statements of operations and cash flows for the six months ended June 30, 2014 and 2015, and the statement of convertible preferred stock and stockholders' deficit for the six months ended June 30, 2015 are unaudited.
-The unaudited interim financial statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of the Company's financial position as of June 30, 2015 and the results of its operations and its cash flows for the six months ended June 30, 2014 and 2015.
-The financial data and other information disclosed in these notes related to the six months ended June 30, 2014 and 2015 are unaudited.
-The results for the six months ended June 30, 2015 are not necessarily indicative of results to be expected for the year ending December 31, 2015, any other interim periods, or any future year or period.
+Unaudited Interim Financial Information-The accompanying balance sheet as of September 30, 2015, the statements of operations and cash flows for the nine months ended September 30, 2014 and 2015, and the statement of convertible preferred stock and stockholders' deficit for the nine months ended September 30, 2015 are unaudited.
+The unaudited interim financial statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for a fair statement of the Company's financial position as of September 30, 2015 and the results of its operations and its cash flows for the nine months ended September 30, 2014 and 2015.
+The financial data and other information disclosed in these notes related to the nine months ended September 30, 2014 and 2015 are unaudited.
+The results for the nine months ended September 30, 2015 are not necessarily indicative of results to be expected for the year ending December 31, 2015, any other interim periods, or any future year or period.

 Unaudited Pro Forma Information-On September 11, 2015, the Company's Board of Directors (the "Board") authorized the Company to confidentially submit a draft registration statement to the Securities and Exchange Commission to sell shares of its common stock to the public.
-The unaudited pro forma balance sheet as of June 30, 2015 assumes the automatic conversion of all the outstanding preferred stock into shares of common stock and the reclassification of the Company's outstanding warrants to purchase shares of Series Seed Convertible Preferred Stock and Series B Convertible Preferred Stock from liability classification to equity classification, in each case occurring upon the closing of the Company's proposed IPO, as if these transactions had occurred as of June 30, 2015.
+Such draft registration statement was submitted on September 18, 2015 and subsequently amended on November 3, 2015 and February 4, 2016.
+The unaudited pro forma balance sheet as of September 30, 2015 assumes the automatic conversion of all the outstanding preferred stock into shares of common stock and the reclassification of the Company's outstanding warrants to purchase shares of Series Seed Convertible Preferred Stock and Series B Convertible Preferred Stock from liability classification to equity classification, in each case occurring upon the closing of the Company's proposed IPO, as if these transactions had occurred as of September 30, 2015.